BethHayden01/BlossomCare/README.md

 This page is accessible through the fourth link on the nav bar, a button above the footer of the Plant Types page, and a button above the footer of the best product page.
 This form enables the user to select a concern using checkboxes representing the following plant care issues:
 -	My plant is dying.
--	I need advice on plant care product.
+-	I need advice on plant care products.
 -	General plant care queries
 -	Repotting advice.
 The form then has a text area to enter the users’ details including:
 -	Their name
 -	Their email address
--   Their individual plant concern message
+-   Their plant concern message
 -   An upload file button to send an image of their plant if they desire.
-Following the users details the form has a large text area to enable them to enter a description of the issue or further information regarding their query for the company.
+Following the user's details the form has a large text area to enable them to enter a description of the issue or further information regarding their query for the company.
-At the bottom of the form there is a choose file button to upload a picture of their plant and submit button which leads the user to a response page.
+At the bottom of the form, there is a choose file button to upload a picture of their plant and a submit button which leads the user to a response page.
 The page has a static background image mirroring the hero image on the home page.
 The page will be responsive on all device types to enable complete accessibility for users on laptops, tablets, or mobile devices.

-The purpose of this page is to enable to user to contact the organisation if the page has not so far helped them with their plant care issue.
+The purpose of this page is to enable the user to contact the organisation if the page has not so far helped them with their plant care issue.

 ### Response page
 ![Response](documentation/response.png)
 The response page will appear to the user immediately after they have clicked the help me button.
-This presents the user with a thank you message and a promise to response to their query within 48 hours.
+This presents the user with a thank you message and a promise to respond to their query within 48 hours.

 The purpose of this page is to give the user visual feedback that their form has been successfully recived by the organisation and give them a time scale as to when they are likely to get a response from the team.